Hand Lettering Guide For Beginners

 Let’s start with the basic knowledge you’ll need to move forward: What is hand lettering?

-Hand lettering has various styles, shapes, and forms.
-We'll talk more about this later and cover the basic styles you’ll need to know.
+Hand lettering has various creative lettering styles, shapes, and forms.
+We'll discuss this later and cover the basic styles you need to know.
 So, you might be thinking, isn’t that just calligraphy?
 Well, yes and no.

 Let’s break these terms down and talk about how they differ and how they are similar.